MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 There are a wide range of possible models to use.
 The one we'll be training is a character based convolutional neural network.
 It's based on this <a href="https://arxiv.org/pdf/1509.01626.pdf">paper</a> and it proved to be really good on text classification tasks such as binary classification of Amazon Reviews datasets.

-The question you'd be asking up-front though is the following : how would you use CNNs for text classification ?
+The question you'd be asking up-front though is the following: how would you use CNNs for text classification ?
 Aren't these architectures specifically designed for image data ?

 Well, the truth is, CNN are way more versatile and their application can extend the scope of image classification.
 In fact, they are also able to capture sequential information that is inherent to text data.
 The only only trick here is to efficiently represent the input text.